If you’re planning a visit to Pompeii Archaeological Park, this article will provide everything you need to plan your trip.

 In 62 AD, a significant earthquake occurred that caused some destruction to the city and the nearby area, including the city of Herculaneum.
 The city was rebuilt, sacrifices were made to appease the gods, and life went on.

 In 79 AD, nearby Mount Vesuvius erupted.
 The first explosion was cataclysmic—almost like an atomic bomb going off.
 The eruption lasted for days.
-For the first day, pumice rain fell, enabling most of the inhabitants to flee the city.
+On the first day, pumice rain fell, enabling most of the inhabitants to flee the city.

 On the following day, pyroclastic flows of dense hot ash clouds sped down the volcano, decimating the city.
-What remained was enshrouded in 8 to ten feet (2 to 3 meters) of the flow.
+What remained was enshrouded in 8 to 10 feet (2 to 3 meters) of the flow.
 Anyone remaining in the city was suffocated and enclosed in the material.

 By the end of the eruption a couple of days later, all that remained was a thick haze floating over where the city of Pompeii once thrived.

 Discovery and Excavation of Pompeii

 Unlike Herculaneum, which was buried and forgotten, Pompeii had visitors.
 The city wasn’t completely buried so robbers took many of the valuables they could access, like marble statues and other artwork.

 Excavations at Pompeii officially began in 1748.
 Unfortunately, many of the early excavations destroyed sections of the ancient city.
 More recent archaeological digs focus on maintaining the integrity of the city.